This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Set your silver cutlery in silver foil, fill the dish with warm water, add half a cup baking soda and a tablespoon of salt.
 When you mix all the ingredients, a chemical reaction occurs which will start removing tarnish from silver.

 Soak your cutlery for an hour to get the shine back.
-Rinse your cutlery thoroughly and wipe it with a paper towel.
+Then rinse it thoroughly and wipe it with a paper towel.

 31. Freshen Up Your Garbage Disposal

-To freshen up your garbage disposal, all you need is a few lemons.
-Add a few drops of lime juice to the opening of the garbage disposal and let it stay for a while.
+To freshen up your garbage disposal, all you need are a few lemons.
+Add a few drops of lemon juice to the opening of the garbage disposal and let it stay for a while.
 It will help loosen anything that is caked on the disposal blades.

-After some time, run water in the sink, and the lime juice will flow into the disposer opening.
-Turn the disposer on and drop lemon skins inside.
-The lime juice and its skin cleans and freshens the garbage disposer.
+After some time, run water in the sink, and the lemon juice will flow into the disposer opening.
+Turn the disposer on and drop lemon peels inside.
+The juice and the peels will clean and freshen the garbage disposer.

 Now we hope that you can continue keeping your kitchen nice and clean using this Complete Kitchen Cleaning Guide.
 If you found the post useful, then don’t forget to share it!